superduperfantastic/blog/_posts/2016-01-20-san-francisco-zoo.md

 - zoo
 comments: true
 ---
 Ryan and I kicked off the new year with a visit to the San Francisco Zoo.
-The 100 acres in the southwestern corner of the city is home to over 1,000 exotic, endangered and rescued animals representing more than 250 species.
-I bought a membership last year, thinking we would visit a few times during the year.
-It expires at the end of the month, and I've only gone once in the year.<!--more-->
+The 100 acres in the southwestern corner of the city is home to over 1,000 exotic, endangered and rescued animals representing more than 250 species.<!--more--> I bought a membership last year, thinking we would visit a few times during the year.
+It expires at the end of the month, and I've only gone once in the year.

 {:.center}
 ![San Francisco Zoo - Giraffes](https://c2.staticflickr.com/2/1554/23493946053_b92e7cb4b9_b.jpg)\\